bryansng/gallery/README.md

 ### Dockerizing

 We used docker-compose to dockerize all 7 services (except client) similarly to the tech stack outlined.
 Each of the `images`, `users`, and `annotations` services are a container and have their respective MongoDB containers.
 They depend on the `authserver`.
-The `search` service has its own container but depends on the Elastic Search container.
+The `search` service has its own container but depends on the Elasticsearch container.
 All services (and their related MongoDB) depend on `servicediscovery` and `apigateway` services.

 ## Reflection

 ### Comparisons of our stack vs other tools
-1. Eureka and Zuul and Nginx both provide service discovery and API gateway, but Nginx's load balancing is a paid service.
+1. Eureka and Zuul vs Nginx: Eureka and Zuul and Nginx both provide service discovery, API gateway, and load balancing, but Nginx's load balancing is a paid service.
-2. React vs Thymeleaf
+2. React vs Thymeleaf: Both can implement our client, but React (client side rendering) would be quicker at updating the UI than Thymeleaf (server side rendering).
+React can update parts the webpage as users interact with it (e.g. up/down voting, adding annotations) while Thymeleaf regenerates the whole page each time.
+3. Elasticsearch is itself distributed, highly scalable, and has overall good performance.

 ### Pros & cons of our stack
 | Pros | Cons |